sanzeeb3/how-many-posts/readme.txt

 == Changelog ==

-= 1.3.0 - xx/xx/2022 =
+= 1.3.0 - 12/27/2022 =
-* Add - Use WooCommerce & WPForms templates if available
+* Add - Use WooCommerce & WPForms email templates if available
+* Fix - Only posts with publish status

 = 1.2.0 - 12/24/2021 =
 * Initial Relase in WP.org